How to Create a Winning Email Strategy : Research, Plan and Be Willing to Fail

 - Stay in touch with your panel for a year.
 Document your conversations and look for trends.

-3. Review everything that has been done before: Trace how your company’s marketing efforts have evolved in all channels as well as the evolution of email strategy and thinking.
+3. Review everything that has been done before: Trace how your company’s marketing efforts have evolved in all channels as well as the evolution of email marketing strategy and thinking.

 Look at everything the company has tried, even the strategies that were tested and declared failures.
 You’re not wasting your time!
 All too often, if something didn’t work, it could be that the team structured it wrong, tested it wrong or didn’t give it enough time to work.